moonil/alert/README.md

 ## Environment
 * Language: C
-* OS: Windows 10 Pro
+* OS: Windows 10 Pro / Ubuntu
-* IDE: Microsoft Visual Studio Community 2019
+* IDE: Microsoft Visual Studio Community 2019 / Visual Code

 ## Implementation
 The basic idea is that a kind of state machine runs with using circular array per type of alert.